 In this article, we define case studies, discuss the benefits of using them, explain how to write a case study and offer tips and an example to reference when creating your own.

 What is a case study?

-A case study is a document that focuses on a business problem and solutions.
-In marketing, this is often used to tell a story about a customer journey, interactions and how a product or service solves a specific issue.
+A case study is a document that focuses on a business problem and provides a clear solution.
+Marketers use case studies to tell a story about a customer's journey or how a product or service solves a specific issue.

 How to write a case study

 If you decide to implement this approach in your marketing efforts, consider following these steps to write a case study: